atakankara/deeplearning-basics/README.md

 # deeplearning-basics

-Basic implementations of some deep learning models from scratch using NumPy.
+This repository contains my implementations of deep learning concepts from scratch using NumPy.
+They are based on the book Grokking Deep Learning by Andrew W. Trask.